Digital Privacy Introduction

 Since the COVID pandemic in 2020, many of us started asking difficult questions about the powerful leaders whom we previously trusted.
 Whether in government, technology, healthcare, or the corporate world, we witnessed totalitarianism unleashed upon the world’s population in astonishing ways.
 There have been many defenders of these post-COVID changes.
 “After all,” they would say, “we’re just trying to keep you safe.”

-In truth, the changes during the COVID pandemic were more of an unmasking than anything else.
+The changes we witnessed during the COVID pandemic were more of an unmasking of government policy than anything new.
 The Patriot Act of 2001 legalized the government spying on its own citizens.
 Since then, it has been collecting huge swaths of data and keeping it indefinitely.
 Ten years later, the US government passed a bill that allows the government to arrest and detain citizens indefinitely, without any charges or hope for a trial (this is called kidnapping, by the way).

 By protecting our communications and privacy, we can at least decrease the amount of data that the government keeps on us.
 Without moving into a cave and living off the land, we’ll never be able to eliminate some level of surveillance, but we can reduce it.
 Hopefully, my articles above will help you understand why this is important and what you can do about it.